 Anyone not eligible to receive sick pay, including those earning less than an average of £120 per week, some of those working in the gig economy, or self-employed people, may be able to able to claim Universal Credit and/or New Style Employment and Support Allowance.

 What you can claim, if you have no income, will depend on your personal circumstances and your means/savings.
 You may be able to claim New-style Jobseeker’s Allowance, New-style Employment and Support Allowance and/or Universal Credit.
 However please seek specialist advice before making any claims.

-People receiving benefits did not have to attend Jobcentre appointments for three months, starting from Thursday 19 March 2020.
-However, from 1 July 2020, claimants can make an appointment to see their work coach at a Jobcentre if they can’t get the help they want online or over the phone.
+From 1 July 2020, claimants can make an appointment to see their work coach at a Jobcentre if they can’t get the help they want online or over the phone.

 People can still make applications for benefits online if they are eligible.